 What Is ADHD?

-Attention-deficit/hyperactivity disorder is a neurobehavioral disorder characterized by a combination of inattentiveness, distractibility, hyperactivity, and impulsivity.
+Attention-deficit/hyperactivity disorder (previously known as attention deficit disorder, or ADD) is a neurobehavioral disorder characterized by core symptoms of inattentiveness, distractibility, hyperactivity, and impulsivity.

-Experts disagree over whether treatment should be behavioral (training of attention, increased play, greater structure) or pharmacological (stimulants such as Ritalin and Adderall), although a combination of both may work best.
+Experts disagree over whether treatment should be behavioral (therapy, training of attention, increased play, greater structure) or pharmacological (typically using stimulants such as Ritalin and Adderall, though non-stimulant options have become more common in recent years).
+Several large studies have concluded that a combination of both may work best.

-Managing work, school, and household tasks can be very challenging for people with ADD and ADHD.
-Fortunately, those afflicted can learn coping skills to work around shortcomings and harness their talents—as many successful people with ADD and ADHD have done.
+Managing work, school, and household tasks can be very challenging for people with ADHD.
+Fortunately, those afflicted can learn coping skills to work around shortcomings and harness their talents—as many successful people with ADHD have already done.